uiztok/uiztok.github.io/_team/MrazNikol.md

 {::options parse_block_html="true" /}

-I am a MSc student of Laboratory Biomedicine on the Faculty of Pharmacy, University of Ljubljana, Slovenia.
-For my Master's Thesis, I am determining the suitability of several fluorescent probes for long-term live-cell imaging.
+For my Master's degree of Laboratory Biomedicine on the Faculty of Pharmacy, University of Ljubljana, Slovenia, I determined the suitability of several fluorescent probes for long-term live-cell imaging.

 {% include person-projects.html %}
 {% include publication-list.html %}